Aleš Kunaver: Manang Mountaineering School

-In 1978 Kunaver proposed to the government of Yugoslavia to help establish a mountain guide school in Manang.
-The project was approved and the assistance of the Consulate General of Nepal in Slovenia, Mr. Aswin Kumar Shrestha played a vital role in acting as the bridge between NMA and the Alpine Association of Slovenia.
+In 1978, Kunaver proposed to the government of Yugoslavia to help establish a mountain guide school in Manang.
+The project was approved, and with the assistance of the Consulate General of Nepal in Slovenia, Mr. Aswin Kumar Shrestha played a vital role in acting as the bridge between the Nepal Mountaineering Association (NMA) and the Alpine Association of Slovenia.

 The Nepal Mountaineering Association fully supported the project by providing land and necessary legal guidance.
-In a difficult dilemma of either leading an expedition to Everest or building a mountaineering school, Kunaver subordinated his mountaineering goals to a desire to help Nepalese locals.
+In a dilemma of either leading an expedition to Everest or building a mountaineering school, Kunaver subordinated his mountaineering goals to a desire to help Nepalese locals.
 With mountaineering knowledge, he wanted to prevent accidents for locals in the Himalayas.
 He also wanted the locals to become mountain guides, not just ignorant bearer mules.
-"Everest is the goal and school is the mission," he said when deciding to focus on the Mountaineering School at Manang, with the full support of the Alpine Association of Slovenia was very keen to set up and support the training school.
+"Everest is the goal and school is the mission," he said when deciding to focus on the Mountaineering School at Manang, with the full support of the Alpine Association of Slovenia.
+He was very keen to set up and support the training school.

-In 1979, in Sabji Khola, Humde, the Manang Mountaineering School was established with the financial support of Yugoslavia and the government of Slovenia and the great effort and unselfish help of Mr. Ales Kunaver.
+In 1979, in Sabji Khola, Humde, the Manang Mountaineering School was established with the financial support of Yugoslavia, the government of Slovenia, and the great effort and unselfish help of Mr. Ales Kunaver.